This site uses cookies. By continuing to browse the ConceptDraw site you are agreeing to our Use of Site Cookies.

 How to Diagram Sentences

-Diagramming sentences is a playful, fun way of learning English Grammer.
-Sentences can be very complex and can contain many different parts of speech which implicate many different grammatical rules.
-Diagramming sentences will help you to make sure every part of your sentence are grammatically correct and provides you with a more comprehensive understanding of the English Language.
+Diagramming sentences is a playful, fun way to learning English Grammer.
+Sentences can be very complex, and can contain many different parts of speech which implicate many different grammatical rules.
+Diagramming sentences will help you to make sure every parts of your sentence are grammatically correct, and provides you with more comprehensive understanding of the English Language.
 A Sentence Diagram displays the parts of a sentence as a diagram in order to show the relationship of words and groups of words within the sentence.
 Sentence Diagram shows the relationship between the proposal of its parts.
 This is a good way to teach grammar!
 Sentence Diagram helps to make the writing more coherent as well as more interesting to read.
 ConceptDraw DIAGRAM allows you to create clear sentence diagrams using the special templates and vector stencils library.

 Sentence Diagram

 In pedagogy and theoretical syntax, a sentence diagram or parse tree is a pictorial representation of the grammatical structure of a sentence.
 The term "sentence diagram" is used more in pedagogy, where sentences are diagrammed.
+ConceptDraw DIAGRAM diagramming and vector drawing software extended with Language Learning solution from the Science and Education area is ideal for quick and easy drawing sentence diagrams of any complexity.

 Sentence Diagrammer